-The Remuneration Policy aims to attract and retain a highly qualified and experienced workforce, and reward performance accordingly, against the backdrop of industry norms.
+The Remuneration Policy aims to attract and retain a highly qualified and experienced workforce, and reward performance accordingly, taking in to account the industry norms.
 These compensation packages are commensurate with each employee's level of expertise and contribution, bearing in mind business performance and shareholder returns.

-The Remuneration package includes basic salary, travelling allowance or transport facility, fixed monthly allowances, performance based monthly incentives and healthcare insurance.
+The Remuneration package includes basics alary, travelling allowance or transport facility, fixed monthly allowances, performance based monthly incentives and healthcare insurance.

-The Committee meets from time to time to review and assure alignment of the Company's compensation structur, human resource requirements with the strategic decisions taken by the Board and compensation offered by competitors.
+The Committee meets from time to time to review and assure alignment of the Company's compensation structure, human resource requirements with the strategic decisions taken by the Board and compensation offered by competitors.